 The MDE is an extended version of the popular Racoon2 [8] desktop application, a virtual screening environment.
 The WS-PGRADE/gUSE science gateway framework was integrated with Raccoon2 to support large-scale experiments on heterogeneous cloud computing resources, as it was presented in [9].
 The MDRR is a custom-made repository based on a MongoDB database.
 Three ATs are utilised in this scenario.
 The structural alignment tool DeepAlign [10] is used to calculate similarities between receptors.
-A custom-made AT is used to assess whether the structural alignment result means that the two receptors are similar, while another custom-made AT is good.
+A custom-made AT is used to assess whether the structural alignment result means that the two receptors are similar, while another custom-made AT is required to assess a docking result and categorise it as good.
 Finally, a custom-made DM is needed to suggest which protein-ligand pair to dock next.